pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/installation.md

 ##### Preparing a SSH key
 - If your Git repositories are private, `piped` requires a private SSH key to access those repositories.
 - Please checkout [this documentation](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for how to generate a new SSH key.
 Then add the public key to your repositories.
-(If you are using GitHub, you can add it to Deploy Keys at repository's Settings page.)
+(If you are using GitHub, you can add it to Deploy Keys at the repository's Settings page.)

 ## Installation